vu3zan/wsprd-zan/docs/README.md

 Project Name :wsprd-zan
 By Sunil VU3ZAN

+ WORK IN PROGRESS,NOT SUITABLE AT THIS STAGE FOR CLONING
-               ***WORK IN PROGRESS, NOT STABLE FOR CLONING*** This project makes use of the rtlsdr_wsprd daemon by Guenael on Github to receive WSPR spots [RESPECT!] using a Raspberry Pi.

-The project tries to provide a kind of utility environment for the rtlsdr_wsprd daemon.
+This project makes use of the rtlsdr_wsprd daemon by Guenael on Githubto receive WSPR spots [RESPECT!] using a Raspberry Pi.
+It provides a kind of utility environment for the rtlsdr_wsprd daemon.
+The crontab service runs custom band scripts, the renaming of which provides a simple form of band rotation.
+Logs generated are backed up, and also analysed by Utility scripts for report generation.
+I am using a Raspberry Pi Zero W successfully.
-It contributes scripts to use the wsprd daemon on various bands, with provision for changing bands using crontab, while generating a log ($HOME/wsprd/wlogs/wsprd.log).
-A simple system of band rotation is implemented by simply renaming the band scripts which are referred to by crontab.
-Utility scripts are also provided in $HOME/wsprd/scripts for report generation from log, for backups, and for other activities.

-Version 1 used the wsprd daemon for fixed bands, using the tmux session utility.
-Version 2 introduced band changing with the help of crontab.
-The utility scripts were kept separately in $HOME/bin.
-Version 3 now has brought all files and folders under a single folder $HOME/wsprd, and uses git and github for version control.
+A menu system has been implemented for the utility scripts.
+Documentation in files is extensive.
+However the files TODO.md and details.md indicate how far I still have to go.
+Feedback is welcome.